sarathsreedharan/icaps2024.github.io/content/attending/registration.md

 ## Invitation Letter & Questions?

-If you need a Letter of Invitation to obtain a visa, please contact local arrangements chair **Ms. Milena Zeithamlová** (<milena@action-m.com>) with the following recommended information:
+If you need a Letter of Invitation to obtain a visa, please contact <immigration@icaps2024.com>.
+For all other inquiries, please contact the local arrangements chair at <info@icaps2024.com>.

-Title of your paper: \
-Work: \
-Work address: \
-Home address: \
-Passport No: \
-Date of birth: \
-Nationality:

-Once you have registered for the conference and paid the registration fee, invitation letter will be sent.